 Myth: If the linea nigra runs downward from your belly button, you are having a girl.
 Conversely, if it runs upward to your ribs from your navel, you will have a boy.

 Fact: Linea nigra is a form of hyperpigmentation typically appearing in the second trimester (13).
-There is no scientific evidence to support that the direction of the linea nigra determines the gender of the baby.
+Its occurrence rate is as high as 80% during pregnancy and mostly depends on the woman’s skin color (27).
+However, there is no scientific evidence to support that the direction of the linea nigra determines the gender of the baby.

 13. Dreams and intuitions